6 Blogging Tips to Drive New School EnrolmentsJuly 17, 2019

 Pop-quiz!
 If we asked you to name your school’s top three drivers of enrolments, what would they be?
 We’d be willing to place a safe bet that your school’s blog isn't one of them.

 We get it, a blog isn’t the most obvious of enrolment tools, however, you might be surprised to know that blogs are often the most frequently visited page of a website.
 Blogging is quickly becoming one of the most popular tactics for schools to use in their inbound marketing strategy.
 The content you create and promote on your blog has more power than you think.
 Are you ready to take your school's blog to the next level?
-If so, here's our top six blogging tips to drive enrolments.
+If so, here are our top six blogging tips to drive enrolments.

 Long-form content is key